unicef/publicgoods-toolkit/community.md

   When a number of commercial organizations share a common need, it makes sense for them to pool their resources into one open source project that meets that need, rather than each one developing their own separate but duplicative solution.
 For example:[Kubernetes](https://kubernetes.io/), an open-source system for automating deployment, scaling, and management of containerized applications.
-[X-Road's distributed data exchange](https://x-road.global/x-road-technology-overview) is a DPG example here.
+[X-Road's distributed data exchange](https://x-road.global/x-road-technology-overview) is a DPG example here as well.

   (See [Spot The Pattern:
   Commoditization](https://blog.opentechstrategies.com/2019/10/commoditization/).)